 To be completely fair, I do hear of successes.
 It’s not uncommon to hear of problems caused by installing some application or another to be completely repaired by reverting to a recent restore point.

 Like I said, it’s a great concept.

-But in my experience, you just can’t count on it being there when you need it.
+But in my experience, you just can’t count on it.

 Don’t rely on System Restore

 Given that it might work, but might not, what should you do?

 Leave it enabled if you like, but don’t count on it being there when you need it.
 Don’t set things up such that a System Restore failure would cause you grief.

 Be happy when it works; be prepared when it doesn’t.

 What I generally advise is to turn off System Restore completely (to free up the disk space allocated to it), and rely instead on a good system backup strategy.